Why You Should Think Before Cancelling Your Life Insurance

 Another issue with a Group Life policy is that you are only covered while you are an employee of the company who owns the policy.

 If you do not have a Life Insurance policy aside from the group policy, you won’t have any life cover if you leave the company, at which point getting personal cover could become very expensive due to your advanced age.
+Having a Group Life Insurance policy may mean, however, that you can reduce the level of cover from your individual policy so that the two added together come up with the total amount of protection you require.

-• I've Found a Better Policy Online
+“I Found a Better Policy Online”

+Switching to a brand new policy comes with its risks and you don’t always know what you’re in for when you come across a promising policy.
 Instead of rushing to cancel your current policy and switch to a new one, you should think carefully and compare what you have to what you want.

-You should always take Life Insurance quotes that you find online with a pinch of salt.
+You should always approach Life Insurance quotes from comparison sites with caution.
 They may not always be accurate, especially if you didn’t have to submit any personal information in order to get the quote.
+Before you rush into cancelling your policy and purchasing a new one, you may want to speak to a financial adviser.

-They will be able to confirm whether or not the quote you found was accurate and get you a personal quote directly from the insurer to ensure like-for-like cover is maintained.
+They will be able to confirm whether or not the quote you found was accurate and get you a personal quote directly from the insurerto ensure like-for-like cover is maintained.

 They will also be able to tell you more about the insurer your want to switch to: whether they’re reliable, their claims payout rate, and the quality of their insurance policies.
+With a financial adviser’s specialist insight, you don’t have to worry about getting duped by misleading quotes online.

 Should I Cancel Life Insurance With Critical Illness Cover?

 Critical Illness Insurance is a type of cover that you can add on to your Life Insurance policy which will cover you for serious illnesses.
+While having extra cover can be useful, it may not always be the best way to achieve your protection goals.

 While Critical Illness Insurance can be a valuable protection product, Life Insurance with Critical Illness Cover has its flaws.

 For instance, if you are ill and meet the definition to claim 100% of the sum assured, in most cases the policy will terminate, which means you won’t have any Life Insurance.
+Instead, it might be wise to consider having your Critical Illness Cover and Life Insurance in two separate policies.

+By doing this you can get a payout from both policies if you need them and claiming for a critical illness won’t stop your life cover.
 Usually, insurers will let you stop your Critical Illness Cover without having your Life Insurance cancelled.
 However, you should speak to an adviser first to find out your options if you want to separate your combined policy.

 Is Income Protection A Better Alternative?

 If you are looking for an insurance that will cover illnesses and injuries to replace your Critical Illness Cover, you might consider Income Protection.
+Income Protection pays out monthly rather than paying out a lump sum, which can make it easier to manage your expenses while you’re ill.

 With Income Protection and Life Insurance, you will have comprehensive cover that will protect you and your loved ones against injury, illness and death.